Single Person Child Carer Credit

 - Married or in a civil partnership (unless separated) or

 If you are cohabiting, you cannot claim the SPCCC for the year in which you stop living together.

 You cannot claim the SPCCC for the year in which you become widowed or a surviving civil partner (the year of bereavement).

 You can claim the SPCCC in subsequent years if you qualify.

-A primary claimant can surrender (give up) the Single Person Child Carer Credit (SPCCC) in favour of a secondary claimant.
+A primary claimant can give up the SPCCC to a secondary claimant.
 A secondary claimant must meet exactly the same conditions except for the condition that the child lives with him or her for the greater part of the year.

 The secondary claimant does not need to have legal custody of the qualifying child but must prove that the child lives with them for at least 100 days in the year.
-For the purpose of this limit a day can include the greater part of a day.
-So, for example, if a child stays with the secondary claimant from Saturday morning until Sunday evening, this can be counted as 2 days.
+A day can be counted if the child stays with them for most of that day.
+So, for example, if a child stays with them from Saturday morning until Sunday evening, this can be counted as 2 days.

 A qualifying child is a child who is either:

 - Born in the tax year